nayaksamdeep/contact-list-service/README.md

 It provides a simple REST API with Go using:

-Gin Framework and Postgress DB
+Gin Framework and SQLite DB

 API list